-Located in the heart of Kibera, Nairobi's largest informal community, The SEED School provides quality education for 55 vulnerable primary-level children from the local community.
-Five days a week, they are taught by 3 incredible teachers in one of the most challenging and difficult settings.
+Located in the heart of Kibera, Nairobi's largest informal community, The SEED School provides quality education for 64 vulnerable primary-level children from the local community.
+Five days per week, they are taught by 4 incredible teachers in one of the most challenging and difficult settings.
 Upon the SEED School's invitation, GIVE International has provided the funding for a daily breakfast feeding program - and the staff / teachers to manage it - thereby enhancing the learning opportunity for these incredible children.

-- Provided salary support for 4 teachers, 1 program coordinator, and 2 breakfast cooks - Raised private funding from a Canadian restaurant chain for 55 children to receive a nutritious breakfast each weekday morning - Supplied school kits (ie. pencils, pens, workbooks, erasers, rulers, and a backpack) for each of the 55 children
+- Provided salary support for 4 teachers, 1 program coordinator, and 2 breakfast cooks - Raised private funding for 64 children to receive a nutritious breakfast each weekday morning. - Supplied school kits (ie. pencils, pens, workbooks, erasers, rulers, and a backpack) for each of the 64 children.